shown in other instead.

 In case a single asset is imported, the import settings dialog window will be displayed (available for certain asset types).
 Otherwise, all assets will be imported with the last used import settings, that can be changed later, if necessary.

 - Put your resources to the data folder of your project directly using the functions of your operating system.
 Then, as you open UnigineEditor, it will try to create all possible asset types with the last used import settings.
 You can change these settings later if necessary.

 If your asset was imported successfully, a *.meta metafile will be created for it in the same folder and, if it is not a native asset, corresponding runtime file(s) will be generated in the data/.runtimes folder of your project.

-Some types of assets supported by UNIGINE have a set of adjustable import settings, which determine asset's appearance and behavior.
+Some types of assets supported by UNIGINE have a set of adjustable import settings, which determine the asset's appearance and behavior.
 These settings are displayed in a window that appears when you import a single asset.

 For example, the import settings for an image will allow you to choose the type of texture, image format, size, etc. The import settings for an FBX file allow you to adjust the scale, decide whether you want to import materials and lights or use animation defined in the file.

 You can change import settings for a particular asset when necessary.
 To do so, select it in the Asset Browser, the available settings will appear in the Parameters window.
 The options that are displayed will vary depending on the type of the selected asset.

-After changing import settings click Apply to reimport the asset with new settings or click Revert to discard your changes.
+After changing the import settings click Reimport to reimport the asset with new settings or click Cancel to discard your changes.

 Real-Time Tracking of Changes#